-OpenCraft led the development work of the Image Explorer XBlock, a visual course component that prompts learners to explore an image containing hotspots and click the hotspots to display custom content.
+OpenCraft led the development work of the Image Explorer XBlock, a visual course component for Open edX® that prompts learners to explore an image containing hotspots and click the hotspots to display custom content.

 The Australian National University, Australia’s foremost public university, hired OpenCraft to develop a project called the XBlock Reporting Tool.
 The tool improves reporting functionalities for XBlocks, allowing course instructors to get more data about learners’ responses to problems and to preview and download detailed reports.
-When completed, these improvements will be contributed to the next stable release of Open edX.
-OpenCraft also provides consulting services as needed for ANU’s in-house deployment of Open edX.
+OpenCraft also provides consulting services as needed for ANU’s in-house deployment of Open edX®.

 Harvard Graduate School of Education is one of the top schools of education in the United States.
 HGSE hired OpenCraft to assist them in deploying a course about change management.
 We deployed an Open edX instance with a customized theme to match their branding and were contracted for course authoring work.
 HGSE also had OpenCraft develop and implement a brand-new XBlock for their course called the Diary XBlock, which allows learners to write, save, and edit text for evaluation and feedback.
 The course was very successful with more than 100,000 enrollments, and the Diary XBlock was very well received.

 Harvard’s John F. Kennedy School of Government is one of the United States’ foremost public policy and public administration school.
-HKS hired OpenCraft to deploy and maintain their Open edX-based Evidence for Policy Design Online Learning Platform (EPoDx).
-The blended learning platform, utilizing custom data reports from Insights and the Analytics Pipeline, has been a success, bringing evidence-based teaching to more than 3,300 public servants and policymakers so far.
+HKS hired OpenCraft to deploy and maintain their Evidence for Policy Design Online Learning Platform (EPoDx) based on Open edX.
+The blended learning platform, utilizing custom data reports from Insights and the Analytics Pipeline, has been a success, bringing evidence-based teaching to thousands of public servants and policymakers so far.

-France Université Numérique (FUN) is the French national platform for promoting the use of massive open online courses.
+France Université Numérique (FUN) is the French national platform for promoting the use of massive open online courses, which is based on Open edX®.
 OpenCraft has helped FUN deliver an adaptive learning project which enabled the use of adaptive learning activities, accessible content, enhanced videos, and real-time interactions in MOOCs.
 We have also provided support for FUN’s Open edX instance in terms of version upgrades and analytics.

 OpenCraft was put in charge of deploying, customizing, and maintaining a large-scale Corporate Academy based on Open edX to deliver online training programs for a worldwide management consulting firm.
 We implemented several supplemental features on the Academy such as Single Sign-On, Insight analytics, and Mobile Apps.
 We were also given the task of developing several new features for the platform, resulting in the development of the Chat XBlock, which allows learners to chat with a robot acting as a teacher’s assistant on their mobile phones while in the platform.
 Finally, we provided the staff with consulting on course authoring with Studio.